Planned for 2020? Fly to Nicaragua early in January, Return near end of March

 A Caroling We Will Go

 December 23, some of us showed up at church and then drove off to carol at a couple of old folks’ home, the local hospital and the home of a shut-in parishioner.
-There were a few good voices backed up be enthusiastic people of lesser talents.
+There were a few good voices backed up by enthusiastic people of lesser talents.
 Not broadcast quality, but a lot of fun and seemed to be appreciated by the various audiences.
 At the end of the carolling we repaired to the church basement for some goodies, hot chocolate and some visiting.

 Christmas With All of the Folks At (A) Home (in Meadow Lake)

 This was the year we spent Christmas in Canada.
 Deborah and Ernest hosted the celebrations at their home south of Meadow Lake.
-Nick came back home to Edmonton from Pittsburgh where is is working on the construction of a Polyethylene Plant.
+Nick came back home to Edmonton from Pittsburgh where he is working on the construction of a Polyethylene Plant.
 He and Rebekah brought their clan to Meadow Lake.
 In addition to the carolling above, we attended a joint Christmas Eve service held with another local church.
 Christmas Eve, the kids opened their pj gifts and headed to bed with the admonition to “not get up a minute before 7 am”.
 Juanita and I went to back home to our tiny house and vowed we would come over early on Christmas Day, but not a minute before 7 am.

 Friday, Nick and Rebekah headed back to Edmonton to prepare for a game night with 35 guests on Saturday.
 Sunday, Nick went back to Pittsburgh.